matomo-org/matomo-sdk-ios/README.md

 ### Logging

-The PiwikTracker per default loggs `warning` and `error` messages to the console.
+The PiwikTracker per default logs `warning` and `error` messages to the console.
 You can change the `LogLevel`.

 ```
 PiwikTracker.shared?.logger = DefaultLogger(minLevel: .verbose)